YuanyaoZHU/re-test/Optimal_Design_Of_Foundations_Slection/readme.md

-# This code is used for optimization of platform foundation type
+This code is programed by Jiahao Chen, which is used for optimization of platform foundation type.